lerna-lite/lerna-lite/packages/version/README.md

 }
 ```

-With the configuration above, the `ws-roller version` will fail when run from any branch other than `main`.
+With the configuration above, the `lerna version` will fail when run from any branch other than `main`.
-It is considered a best-practice to limit `ws-roller version` to the primary branch alone.
+It is considered a best-practice to limit `lerna version` to the primary branch alone.

 ```json
 {